-What is the Social Security Definition of Disability?
+What Is Social Security’s Definition of Disability?

-Tulsa Disability Attorney Explains How to Qualify for Benefits
+A Tulsa Disability Attorney Explains How to Qualify for Benefits

 The Social Security Administration (SSA) oversees several programs designed to help people with disabilities.
 In general, these programs pay monthly benefits to help people pay their bills and buy essentials like food and clothing.
 However, in order to qualify for disability benefits, your condition has to meet the Social Security definition of disability.
 This definition is more complicated and contains more limitations than most people think.
-During the SSA’s five step evaluation process, factors like your income, condition and prognosis are all considered because they all contribute to the legal definition of disability.
+During the SSA’s five-step evaluation process, factors like your income, condition and prognosis are all considered because they all contribute to the legal definition of disability.

 At Troutman & Troutman, P.C., disability law is our only focus.
 We understand what the SSA means by “disability”, and we can tell you whether your condition meets their guidelines.
 If you need to apply for disability benefits, then a Tulsa disability attorney from our firm can help.
 We can explain the evaluation process to you and can help you file all the right paperwork.
 We may even be able to offer suggestions to give you a better chance of approval.

-What is the Definition of Disability for Social Security?
+What Is the Definition of Disability for Social Security?

-The Social Security definition of disability is any physical or mental medical condition that keeps you from working for at least one year.
+Social Security’s definition of disability is any physical or mental medical condition that keeps you from working for at least one year.
 Any condition that is likely to be terminal is also considered a disability.
 This means that you may be able to collect benefits for either a physical injury or disorder, or a mental condition.
 However, your word alone is not enough to prove disability.
 A doctor or medical professional must diagnose you with a recognized condition.

 Your medical condition must also be severe enough to keep you from working for at least one full year.
 Otherwise, you are not considered to be legally disabled.
 There are no benefits for partial or temporary disability.
 The SSA defines “working” as any Substantial Gainful Activity (SGA).
 This means that if you make more than the limits set by the SSA, your work counts as Substantial Gainful Activity.
 These limits get adjusted every year to account for inflation.
 The SGA income limits, before taxes, for 2017 are: